 United Nations Food and Agriculture Organization (FAO)

-The United Nations Food and Agriculture Organization, commonly referred to as FAO, is a specialized agency of the United Nations.
-It plays a pivotal role in leading international efforts to defeat hunger and serves as a neutral forum where all nations meet as equals to negotiate agreements and debate policy.
+The United Nations Food and Agriculture Organization, commonly known as FAO, is a specialized agency of the United Nations headquartered in Rome, Italy.
+FAO plays a crucial role in leading global efforts to eliminate hunger and serves as a neutral platform for nations to engage in policy debates and negotiate agreements as equals.

 Financial Indicators